umareefarooq/Andriod-Studio-Small-Apps/README.md

    This app has two image views with pictures already in place.
 Below each image, there is a button, which is used to change the picture when it is clicked.
    And same is the case with the second picture.

+##  Checkbox & Radio Button App

+   This small App takes two user inputs, i.e. the size and color of some given product. after checking the radio buttons, and the checkbox, when the user clicks on the "Order" button; the app throws a toast message showing which size and color the user have chosen. right after that, another toast message pops up- showing if the user had click the "I agree to the terms" checkbox or not.
+Also, if the user try to click the "Order" button without selecting any size and colour, then the app will not crash, but simply show a toast message saying, "Select Size & Colour."

 ## Login App

 This App simple contains the Login page without any functionality.